carlosavellaneda/text_normalizer/README.md

 - [X] Remove HTML tags.
 - [X] Replace special escape characters into a white space.
 - [X] Replace numbers into a specified replacement string.
 By default, all numbers will be replaced into the string `%number%`.

+## Benchmark

+For the benchmark, I downloaded the book Don Quijote de la Mancha by Miguel de Cervantes Saavedra, which is available for free on the [Gutenberg Project](https://gutenberg.org/).
+All the text transformations where executed both sequentially and on parallel.